 What makes eAgent X2 so unique is that it offers more than just text message PIN retrieval.
 While some users may opt to receive the code through their cell phone, many may not feel comfortable linking personal devices with work information, so they can opt for other, self-administered, retrieval methods instead.

 The digital token is a small device with a digital face that users can attach to their keychain.
 When the button is pressed, a randomized number appears on the screen, which can then be used to log in to the system.
 This solution is particularly cost-effective because it doesn’t require an agency to provide cell phones for each of its employees.

 This lower-tech, higher cost-efficiency solution comes in handy for those who work off the grid or travel frequently.
-The paper option is a business-card sized piece of paper with a number grid printed on the back.
-When a user is prompted to log in to their system, they are instructed to enter the code in Column A, Row 9, for example.
+The paper option is a business-card sized piece of paper with a number grid.
+When a user logs in to their system, they are instructed to enter the code in Column A, Row 9, for example.

 eAgent X2 also offers a mobile app that can generate a random PIN for you.
 You simply log in to the free app and the PIN code is ready to be entered in to the login screen.

 With all of these options, users are able to take advantage of the solution that fits their individual work style.
 Of course, the importance of 2FA extends beyond logging into your work intranet.
 Your Facebook, Amazon, and Gmail accounts are all susceptible to cyber attacks.
 You can beef up your own security by enabling 2FA on all of your accounts.
 Find out how at turnon2fa.com.

 In the coming years, requirements for increased security will grow, especially in highly sensitive fields like the medical industry and law enforcement.
 Maybe in 15 years, we’ll all log in to our accounts with a retina scan, but for now, be sure to keep your passwords strong, and enable two-factor authentication any time you get the chance.